MatejKafka/Write-HostColor/README.md

 `Write-Host`, but with full RGB colors.
 Requires PowerShell Core 7.2+.

+## Installation

+Clone this repository to a directory that's in your `$env:PSModulePath`.

 ## How to use

 The API is the same as the `Write-Host` cmdlet, but both `-ForegroundColor` and `-BackgroundColor` parameters support extra color formats: